 The cost of running energy efficient fluorescents runs pennies per hour for two 40-watters.
 The best results for getting plants to the flowering stage come when the lights stay on 12 to 16 hours daily.

 What Are The Best Indoor Grow Lights?

-So the question is “What are the best indoor grow lights?” whether you’re growing in a room, closet or basement.
+So the question is “What are the best indoor grow lights?” whether you’re growing in a bathroom, home office, kitchen, closet or basement.

 Anyone with much experience growing plants indoors under artificial light will tell you, it produces beautiful plants.

-Growers use different types artificial light people have used to influence plant growth, but those most widely used have been:
+Growers use different types of artificial light to influence plant growth, but those most widely used have been:

 - Incandescent light